deusExMac/WebScraper/README.md

 Besides rules, exr files can also specify/dioctate other aspects of the extraction process such as how to render/fetch the page, what HTTP headers to use, if and how to interact with the downloaded page before applying the rules etc.

-## .exr files: Supported fields
+# .exr files: Supported fields

-TODO: library extraction files have been  updated with new properties.
-Make changes here!
-Below is an example of a .exr file that is used to extract data related to football teams from wikipedia pages.
-It contains 4 rules that will be applied to all wikipedia pages downloaded.
+Below is a template of an exr file, presenting all supported fields.
+The supported fields by exr files are explained in greater detail in this section.

 ```

 ########################################################################################################################################################
 #
-# Template listing all supported fields.
+# Template listing all supported fields in exr files.
 #
 #
 #